TACC/Lmod/doc/03-internal-working.md

     4. Output the changes.

 Invoking the action builds two data structures *varTbl* and *MT*.
-The *varTbl* is an array of environment variable that the actions like loading a module will change such as setting the **FOO\_VERSION** variable to "1.0".
+The *varTbl* is an array of environment variable that the actions like loading a module will change.
+Level 0 described such as action: setting the **FOO\_VERSION** variable to "1.0".

-The other data structure built is *MT*.
+The other data structure is *MT*.
 This is the module table.
-It is a lua table and it contains a list of the module loaded, what is the filename for the module and other information.
+It is a Lua table contains a list of the module loaded, what is the filename for these modules and other information.
 This table is the only way Lmod knows the state of the loaded modules between invocations.

 In step 4, Lmod reports the key value pairs in *varTbl* and the current value of *MT* and generates simple program to be evaluated.
 The new key value pairs are written as